Hyoutan-tokyo-504/sirsimx/README.md

 detection success rate  | the possibility infectious status is detected [0,1] interval   | interval until next quarantine is conducted\[100,1000\]

-・about interval in detail
+・how interval time used
-in every turn, the next conditions are judged
+ in every turn, the next conditions are judged on each element of ballsInfectionTime
 1.ball.time !== undefined
 not different from previous
 2.ball.quarantime !== undefined
-I added a new parameter() to ballsInfectionTime's element
+I added a new parameter(quarantime) to ballsInfectionTime's element.
+It has the information about the last quarantined time
+when infected, push quarantime as Date.now()
 3.Date.now() - ball.quarantime > interval
+judge whether interval time has passed

+to judge above conditions, I added interval